playn/playn.github.io/docs/release/notes.md

 * Everything has changed!
 Well, not everything, but a lot of stuff.
 * Read the [overview](../overview.html) documentation for a summary of the new world order.
+* Read the [1.x to 2.x migration guide](Migrating1xto2x.html) for details on changes.

 ## PlayN v1.x